Roshani movement: History

-Response

-In terms of disseminating his message, Bayazid publicized it extremely well.
-Messages and letters were sent continuously to surrounding areas and places in India and Central Asia.
-In the late 1560s while living in Hashtnaghar he sent his disciples with letters calling on people to join the movement, and accept him as a perfect guide.
+In the late 1560s while living in Hashtnaghar (present-day Khyber Pakhtunkhwa, Pakistan), Roshan sent his disciples with letters calling on people to join the movement, and accept him as a perfect guide.

-A turning point for the movement happened in 1570 when the Tu'i tribe in Nangrahar, which had accepted Bayazid as the pir-i kamil, attacked a caravan and plundered it.
-When Bayazid got word that the caravan had been attacked, he sent an apology to Mirza Hakin in Kabul.
-Yet, Mirza Hakim's councilors had convinced him that Bayazid was responsible for the actions of the Tu'i tribe and sent a farman to either kill or capture Bayazid.
+A turning point for the movement happened in 1570 when the Tu'i tribe in Nangrahar, which had accepted Roshan as the Pir-e-Kaamil, attacked a caravan and plundered it.
+When Roshan got word that the caravan had been attacked, he sent an apology to Mirza Hakin in Kabul.
+Yet, Mirza Hakim's councilors had convinced him that Roshan was responsible for the actions of the Tu'i tribe and sent a farman to either kill or capture Roshan.

-Shortly before his death and after spending time in hiding and on the run, Bayazid helped the Afridi and Orakza'i Afghans drive the Tirahis from Tirah.
+Shortly before his death and after spending time in hiding and on the run, Roshan helped the Afridis and Orakza'is drive the Tirahis from Tirah.